-Our Card Input Component renders a card input in your payment page.
-The Card Input Component lets you securely collect card information all within one Component.
+Our Card Input Component renders a card input to your custom payment page.
+The Card Input Component lets you securely collect card information all within one component.
 It includes a dynamically-updating card brand icon as well as inputs for number, expiry and CVC.
-If a customer enters a card that requires 3D Secure confirmation the payment confirmation step will automatically show a 3D Secure confirmation popup.
+It is responsive, optimized for mobile devices, completely customizable and localized to 14 languages.

 To accept card payments you need to have at least one configured credit card processor.
 To configure credit card processors go to MONEI Dashboard → Settings → Payment Methods → Credit card payments.

 - Use your test mode Account ID and API Key.

 - You can check the status of a test payment in your MONEI Dashboard → Payments (in test mode).

 Create a Payment on your server with an amount and currency.
 Always decide how much to charge on the server side, a trusted environment, as opposed to the client.
 This prevents malicious customers from being able to choose their own prices.

 positive integer- Amount intended to be collected by this payment.
 A positive integer representing how much to charge in the smallest currency unit (e.g., 100 cents to charge 1.00 USD)

 string- Three-letter ISO currency code, in uppercase.
 Must be a supported currency.

 string- An order ID from your system.
 A unique identifier that can be used to reconcile the payment with your internal system.

 string- The URL to which a payment result should be sent asynchronously.